 - In final step, the list of pending actions is displayed

-- The wizard runs the actions from previous step, and If all complete successfully, click close.
+- The wizard runs the actions from the previous step, and If all complete successfully, click close.
 Should you get an error, you might need to modify startup account for the target server(s), and grant it additional permission, or to make a new account.
 I also had to change the registry value for MsxencryptChannelOptions from 2 (default) to 0.

 - After the multiserver environment setup completed successfully, we need to create backup jobs that will run on target servers.
 To create a new job, connect to the server that is used as MSX, expand SQL Server Agent (MSX), right click Jobs, and select New job.

-- In New Job window, General tab, the Name, Owner, Category, and Description for the job are specified.
+- In the New Job window, General tab, the Name, Owner, Category, and Description for the job are specified.

 - In Steps tab every step of the procedure needs to be defined.
 To add the first step, click New.